Shanmai588/game-hub/README.md

 # Game Hub
 Welcome to Game Hub, a dynamic web frontend for game enthusiasts!
-This project is a game website frontend developed using TypeScript, React, and Vite based on the video from https://codewithmosh.com/p/ultimate-react-part1.
+This project is a game website frontend developed using TypeScript, React, and Vite based on the video from [code with mosh](https://codewithmosh.com/p/ultimate-react-part1).

+You can preview the website [here](https://game-hub-rouge-sigma.vercel.app/)

 ## Technologies Used
 - TypeScript